Visual difficulties questionnaire

 All questions answered 'no'?

 Great!
-You can go ahead and book the assessment with Sarah.
+You can go ahead and book the assessment with me.
 The above questions will also be in the questionnaire that you'll be asked to complete to make sure that we're still okay to go ahead.
 Please still book an eyesight test if it hasn't been done in the past 2 years.

 One or more questions answered 'yes'?